dntoll/1DT902-introducerande-projekt/assignments/Project.md

  You are to deliver everything needed to complete the project

  Project documentation on git in a /doc folder.
 Written in markdown.
-  * timelog.md --- A log of group-gatherings, date, record of who attended, time spent, and a short note on the focus of the gatherings.
+  * timelog.md --- A log of group-gatherings, date, record of which students attended, time spent, and a short note on the focus of the gatherings.
+End the timelog with an total time per student diagram.
     * Ex.
 2020-10-10, Daniel and Morgan, 2 hours, set up breadboard and tested components.
   * requirements.md --- Project requirements (feature-lists, or user-stories (https://www.mountaingoatsoftware.com/agile/user-stories) with enough detail so that one can read this and understand what the project is and does.
   * hardware.md --- A description of all hardware components and how to connect them.
 Take a couple of images.